Gurjaradesha: Early references

-Successor Gurjara kingdoms
+Successor kingdoms

-A Gurjara kingdom was founded by Harichandra Rohilladhi at Mandore (Mandavyapura) in about 600 CE.
+Following the death of Harsha, his empire split up into small kingdoms.
+Gurjaradesha is believed to have then become independent.
+The Pratihara dynasty of Mandavyapura was founded by Harichandra Rohilladhi at Mandore (Mandavyapura) in about 600 CE.
 This is expected to have been a small kingdom.
-His descendant, Nagabhata, shifted the capital to Merta (Medāntakapura) in about 680 CE.
-Eventually, this dynasty adopted the designation of "Gurjara Pratihara" in line with the Gurjara Pratiharas, to whom it became feudatory.
-They are often referred to as Mandore Pratiharas by historians.
+Harichandra's descendant, Nagabhata, later shifted the capital from Mandavyapura to Merta (Medāntakapura) in about 680 CE.
+It later became a feudatory of the Pratihara dynasty of Kannauj, also known as the Gurjara-Pratiharas, founded by Nagabhata I.